 the solder pad area, by

-NOTE: over these many years of working with the diode boards, I have run into BOSCH-labeled boards with the SAME non-folded-over diode leads.
+Over decades of working with these diode boards, I have seen BOSCH-labeled boards with the SAME non-folded-over diode leads.
 Thus, no matter the board maker, inspect the solder joints.
 More later in this article.

 and more in depth:

 Many multimeters have DIODE TEST functions.
 In nearly all of those multimeters, the indication is, more or less, the forward voltage drop of the diode under a LOW current supplied by the meter's internal battery through internal resistances.
 If you reverse the leads, you should not get a reading.
 The forward voltage drop of a silicon diode is about half a volt or 0.6 volt perhaps, all on large power diodes.
-The test will show a slightly higher voltage, around 3/4 of a volt on very small diodes.
+The test will show a slightly higher voltage, around 3/4 of a volt, on very small diodes.
 Your Airhead diode board has 6 large power diodes, and several smallish diodes.
-Thus, measuring the small diode board diodes will indicate somewhat in-between 1/2 and 3/4 volt, if the leads are in the correct direction.
+Thus, measuring any of the diodes should indicate somewhat in-between 1/2 and 3/4 volt, if the leads are in the correct direction.

 Very special diodes such as "zener diodes"; Schottky diodes; ETC., will indicate differently, and for our motorcycle purposes, are unimportant except as a mention here.

 With whatever lamp you are using, connect the lamp in SERIES with the transformer low voltage secondary winding, that leaves two wires for testing the diodes, one at a time.

 If you follow up with an ohmmeter front to back ratio test, then it is highly unlikely you will have any sort of diode faults that you did not find.....unless the diodes fail at elevated temperature, which is quite rare.

 The following sources have solid metal mounts for your diode board:

 All mounts, rubber or the above all-metal aftermarket ones, are a PIA to install...some tricks to it for the difficult starter motor side of the mounts, but the modification is VERY worthwhile.
-Once you install metal mounts, you will NOT have to remove them ever again for replacement; and, you gain electrical benefits.
-Installing the mounts is very easy if you are also doing a timing chest/chain type of job.
+Once you install metal mounts, you will NOT have to remove them ever again, and you gain electrical benefits.
+Installing the mounts is very easy if you are also doing a timing chest/chain/sprockets/guides type of job.
 In any event, it IS worthwhile, and highly recommended!!!
-There are some photos, etc., on one way of accessing the mounts on the above Thunderchild's website: http://thunderchild-design.com/miscstuff.html
+There are some photos, etc., showing one way of accessing the mounts on the above Thunderchild's website: http://thunderchild-design.com/miscstuff.html

 I highly recommend that the new metal mounts NOT be tightened down in the rearward area until the diode board is pushed over the forward threaded area of the new mounts.
 Failure to follow this CAN result in a broken diode board mount area if you install the mounts first, and board later.